An enhanced extriangulated subquotient: A dg enhancement of the extriangulated subquotient

 \begin{setup} Let $(\A,\SS)$ be an exact dg category and assume that it is cofibrant.
 The universal embedding is denoted by $F\colon \A\to\Db(\A,\SS)$ as in \S\ref{subsec:universal_embedding}.
 Moreover, we consider an extension-closed subcategory $\N\sse\A$. \end{setup}

-If we additionally assume in \cref{lem:failure_dg_quotient_of_connective_dg} that the pair $(H^0\A,H^0\N)=(\CA,\CN)$ is admissible in the sense that an exact sequence \eqref{seq:mult_loc} exists in $\ET$.
-Since $\CA/\CN$ does not necessarily agree with $\CA/[\CN]$, we never expect the dg quotient of a connective dg category to enhance the extriangulated quotient in general.
+If, in addition to assumptions of \cref{lem:failure_dg_quotient_of_connective_dg}, we further assume that the pair $(H^0\A,H^0\N)=(\CA,\CN)$ is admissible in the sense that an exact sequence \eqref{seq:mult_loc} exists in $\ET$, then the following issue arises.
+Since $\CA/\CN$ does not necessarily agree with $\CA/[\CN]$, we cannot in general expect the dg quotient of a connective dg category to enhance the extriangulated quotient.
 To bypass such an obstruction, we introduce the following notion based on the existence of the universal embedding.

 \begin{definition} Let $\tau_{\leq 0}\A\to\A$ be the connective cover of $\A$ and consider the universal embedding $F\colon \tau_{\leq 0}\A\to\Db_{\dg}(\tau_{\leq 0}\A)$.
-There exists an extension-closed dg subcategory $\A^\coh\deff\D'\sse \Db_{\dg}(\A)$ equipped with an exact quasi-equivalence $\A\to\tau_{\leq 0}(\A^\coh)$ by \cref{thm:universal_embedding}.
+There exists an extension-closed dg subcategory $\A^\coh\deff\D'\sse \Db_{\dg}(\A)$ equipped with an exact quasi-equivalence $\tau_{\leq 0}\A\to\tau_{\leq 0}(\A^\coh)$ by \cref{thm:universal_embedding}.
 We call the corresponding exact dg category $(\A^\coh,\SS)$ the \emph{cohomological envelope} of $\A$. \end{definition}

-It turns out that there exist canonical exact morphisms $\A^\coh\leftarrow\tau_{\leq 0}\A\to\A$ in $\Hqe$ which fall into exact equivalences in $\ET$ under taking $H^0$.
-Remind that each conflation in $\SS$ only refers to the morphisms of degree $0$ and $-1$.
-So the cohomological envelope $\A^\coh$ shares the class $\SS$ with the original dg category $\A$ via the above canonical morphisms.
-The stability of taking cohomological envelope is straightforward.
+It turns out that there exist canonical exact morphisms $\A^\coh\leftarrow\tau_{\leq 0}\A\to\A$ in $\Hqe$ which fall into exact equivalences in $\ET$ after applying $H^0$.
+Recall that each conflation in $\SS$ involves only morphisms in degree $0$ and $-1$.
+Hence the cohomological envelope $\A^\coh$ shares the class $\SS$ with the original dg category $\A$ via the above canonical morphisms above.
+The stability of taking cohomological envelope is then immediate.

 \begin{lemma} The operation of taking the cohomological envelope is stable in the sense that there exists a natural isomorphism $\A^\coh\xto{\simeq}(\A^\coh)^\coh$ in $\Hqe$. \end{lemma} \begin{proof} We may suppose that $\A$ is connective.
 We consider the universal embedding $F\colon \A\to\Db_{\dg}(\A)$ and the extension-closed subcategory $\A^\coh\sse\Db_{\dg}(\A)$ with a quasi-equivalence $\A\xto{\sim}\tau_{\leq 0}(\A^\coh)$.
 This yields a quasi-equivalence $\Db_{\dg}(\A)\xto{\sim}\Db_{\dg}(\tau_{\leq 0}(\A^\coh))$ which restricts to a desired quasi-equivalence $\A^\coh\xto{\sim}(\A^\coh)^\coh$. \end{proof}